 I’ve tried various configurations of travel journals for doodling my story maps – portrait, landscape, large and small, but I love the concertina or accordion journals that can fold out into a continuous sheet so the pages and the days are all connected –

-It allows the ‘time’ to flow and not be confined to have to fit within the bounds of a single page.
+They allow ‘time’ to flow and not be confined to fit within the bounds of a single page.